Bowhunter Certification and Referral Service

 August 2006: Firsts NCBA-BCRS Agreements are completed and initial hunts planned for fall of 2006 in several locations across the state.

-January 16, 2009: Lin Webb applied and was appointed as "Chairman" of the NCBA-BCRS program, succeeding Jeff Morrison.
+December 15, 2011: Dennis McClure applied and was appointed as Chairman of the NCBA-BCRS program, succeeding Bill Howard.